 A Touch of Zen directed by King Hu was a huge inspiration on the Oscar-winning Crouching Tiger, Hidden Dragon.
 A Touch of Zen, one of the original Wuxia films, combines the art of dancing and fighting, using mythological characters to tell stories of princesses, bandits, and warlords.
 One of the most beautiful films to come out of Hong Kong Cinema in the 20th century.

 In this movie, director John Woo perfected the art of the all guns blazing action movie.
 As chaotic as a Wagner opera, but imagine all the instruments replaced with guns.
-Starring two of Hong Kong cinemas greatest stars Chai Yun Fat and Tony Leung, this film set the standard for the riotous gunplay that dominated action cinema in Asia and Hollywood for the rest of the ‘90s.
+Starring two of Hong Kong cinema’s greatest stars Chai Yun Fat and Tony Leung, this film set the standard for the riotous gunplay that dominated action cinema in Asia and Hollywood for the rest of the ‘90s.

 Enter the Dragon

 Quintessential Kung Fu movie and the most significant single cinematic work to feature the legendary Bruce Lee.
-A cross over hit that miraculously found an audience in the West and turned Bruce Lee from an underground sensation into a fully-fledged international superstar.
+A cross-over hit that miraculously found an audience in the West and turned Bruce Lee from an underground sensation into a fully-fledged international superstar.
 A superhero movie before superhero movies were cool.

-Action Comedy Movie Marathon
+Action Comedy Movie Marathons

 Before we had Arnold Schwarzenegger and Sylvester Stallone firing machine guns and blowing up tanks, physical comedy dominated the action genre.
-Silent movie stars performed death-defying stunts; hanging off buildings, jumping off buildings and sometimes having buildings fall on top of them.
+Silent movie stars performed death-defying stunts; hanging off buildings, jumping off buildings, and sometimes having buildings fall on top of them.
 Surprisingly, the genre has rediscovered its roots in the modern age.

 In the ‘80s and ’90s, Jackie Chan had a string of hits that still stand up today, including Project A, Drunken Master 2, and Rumble in the Bronx.
-His genius at mixing action with comedy reached its zenith in this film about an out of control policeman trying to root out corruption in his city.
+His genius at mixing action with comedy reached its zenith in this film about an out-of-control policeman trying to root out corruption in his city.
 It perfectly melds small comedy moments featuring a couple of phones, a pencil, and a chair, with massive death-defying stunts.
 Featuring two of Hong Kong’s biggest leading ladies of all time Brigette Lin and Maggie Cheung.

 Stephen Chow started in the film industry as an actor but soon became one of the leading directors of Hong Kong cinema in the 21st century.
 His 2016 film, The Mermaid, was at the time of release the most successful film ever shown in China.
-He perfected his art with this smaller scale film about a man who forms a soccer team to help him get some respect.
+He perfected his art with this smaller-scale film about a man who forms a soccer team to help him get some respect.
 The film features some questionable CGI, but it all fits in with the surreal comedy style Chow uses to get big laughs.